rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

             Must specify --yes to apply changes

-Notice the `SpotPrice -> 0.20` under `LaunchConfiguration/nodes.nfox.k8s.local`
+Notice the `SpotPrice -> 0.20` under `LaunchConfiguration/nodes.nfox.k8s.local`.

-Now, add the `--yes` flag to your command and you should see an output like this:
+Now, add the `--yes` flag to your command, and you should see an output like this:

         $ kops update cluster --yes
         Using cluster from kubectl context: nfox.k8s.local